mwhipple/mwhipple.github.io/import.md

 the common practice is include a "header" file of declarations against which the code can be compiled and subsequently linked with implementations.

+## C++

+Similar to C with the extension that modules from the C standard library are imported without a `.h` extension.

 ## Python